 - Directly drag or copy images, audio, videos, or symbols from your computer onto the Canvas.

-- Drag resources from the Resources pane onto the Canvas, or right-click resources and select Add to Scene.
+- Drag resources from the Resources pane onto the Canvas, or right-click resources > Add to Scene.

 - If you want to insert a DIV or shape, click the corresponding buttons on the toolbar.
 Then, click and drag the mouse on the Canvas to define the position and size of the new element.
 The new element will be inserted when you release the mouse button.